Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked:

-• Support stays consistent: you do not bottom out or feel the seat collapse over time.
+• Support stays consistent, so you do not bottom out or feel the cushion fold under you.

-• The arms and seat edge feel steady when sitting down, leaning, and standing back up.
+• The arms and front edge feel steady when sitting down, leaning, and standing up.

 Who it is best for: